 Description: CLIStart.exe is not essential for the Windows OS and causes relatively few problems.
 CLIStart.exe is located in a subfolder of "C:\Program Files".

 The program has a visible window.
 The software is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run, DEFAULT\Run).
 CLIStart.exe is not a Windows core file.
-There is no description of the program.
-The software can be uninstalled in the Control Panel.
-Therefore the technical security rating is 17% dangerous, however you should also read the user reviews.
+You can uninstall this program in the Control Panel.
+Therefore the technical security rating is 12% dangerous, however you should also read the user reviews.

 Recommended: Identify CLIStart.exe related errors

 If CLIStart.exe is located in a subfolder of the user's profile folder, the security rating is 0% dangerous.
 The file size is 767,176 bytes (66% of all occurrences) or 641,664 bytes.
 The program has a visible window.
-It is a Verisign signed file.
-The file is certified by a trustworthy company.
-The application starts upon Windows startup (see Registry key: MACHINE\Run, Run, DEFAULT\Run).
-It is not a Windows system file.
-The application can be removed using the Control Panel's Add\Remove programs applet.
+The file is a Verisign signed file.
+It is digitally signed.
+The software starts when Windows starts (see Registry key: MACHINE\Run, Run, DEFAULT\Run).
+The CLIStart.exe file is not a Windows system file.
+You can uninstall this program in the Control Panel.

 A clean and tidy computer is the key requirement for avoiding problems with CLIStart.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.